-But Chosan is about more than just producing exotic drinks bursting with flavour.
+But Chosan is about more than just producing exotic food and drinks bursting with flavour.
 We also have a commitment to supporting African food producers.
 In countries like The Gambia, fresh fruits are always in abundant supply when they’re in season, but you can’t get hold of them outside of those times.
 Because of this, it’s hard for the farmers who grow the fruits to get a good price, because there’s so much competition from other producers.

 I thought about this a lot while travelling, coming across mango juice in Bangladesh and guava cheese in Brazil.
 It struck me that it would make a huge difference to farmers if they could turn their produce into food and drink with a longer shelf life.